 AFFF foams come in a comprehensive variety of types, including AFFF 3% Plus, AFFF 1% F, AFFF 3% ICAO and more.
 AFFF 1% A is typically mixed with a number of solvents, stabilisers and preservatives.
 It is recommended that the foam is applied at 1 percent proportioned solution (that is 99 parts of water and 1 part concentrate).
 Sea, brackish or fresh water can be used for the purpose.

-For the supply, installation and maintenance of Foam Fire Extinguishers, contact FCF today.
+For the supply, installation and maintenance of Foam Fire Extinguishers, check this link.